 What Is Brand Identity?

 Many people think that a brand is simply a logo, but it actually encompasses quite a bit more.
-A brand identity includes both the visual elements of a brand, such as the logo, typeface and colors, and the unique messaging and value proposition that helps to distinguish that brand in consumers’ minds.
+A brand identity includes both the visual elements of a brand, such as a logo, typeface, and colors, as week as the unique messaging and value proposition that helps to distinguish that brand in consumers’ minds.

 A brand identity is made up of what your brand says, what your values are, how you communicate your product, and what you want people to feel when they interact with it.
 Essentially, your brand identity is the personality of your business and a promise to your customers.”

 A unique brand identity is not a requirement for effectively marketing a commercial property, but can certainly help under the right circumstances.
 Here is an example of a commercial office property that has a unique brand identity versus one that doesn’t:

 The property with the custom brand obviously stands out, so you might think that it’s always a good idea to pursue creating a brand identity for your commercial property.
 But in truth, whether or not it’s worth it to create a unique brand identity for your property depends on a multitude of factors which we will explore next.

 When Does It Make Sense to Have a Custom Brand for my Commercial Property?

 Whether or not it makes sense to have a custom brand identity for your commercial property usually depends on the property type and size of the property as well as the owner’s marketing goals.

 Size & Type of Property